-If you have any questions or concerns about accessing your bonus, we encourage you to reach out to the sportsbook’s customer service.
+If you have any questions or concerns about accessing your bonus, we encourage you to reach out to the sportsbook’s customer service department.
 Many offer live chat while some will only field questions via email or an online form.

 Sometimes the bonuses might take 24-72 hours to process.
 Other times, perhaps they just missed it.
-All Michigan sportsbooks much be licensed and regulated, which means the Michigan Gaming Control Board will hold them accountable to honor offers.
-If you think a sportsbooks has made a mistake, begin with a question to customer service and if necessary, escalate from there.
+All Michigan sportsbooks must be licensed and regulated, which means the Michigan Gaming Control Board will hold them accountable to honor offers.
+If you think a sportsbook has made a mistake, begin with a question to customer service and if necessary, escalate from there.

 Parting shot: Other bonuses and promotions

-Even after you sign up for a new Michigan sportsbook account, you’re going to see a whole lot of different promotions, free bets, odds boosts or “profit boosts” available to you.
+Even after you sign up for a new Michigan sportsbook account, you’re going to see a whole lot of different promotions, bonus bets, odds boosts, or “profit boosts” available to you throughout the different seasons.

-Some of them will be for specific types of markets — such as in-play bets — some for specific events, such as on a golf tournament.
+Some of them will be for specific types of markets — such as in-play bets — while others will be available for specific events, such as a golf tournament.

-Keep your eyes peeled and come back here to check for the latest, greatest sportsbooks bonus codes and offers.
+Keep your eyes peeled and come back here to check for the latest and greatest Michigan sportsbook bonus codes and offers.